-However, a coastal State may require a warship to leave its territorial sea if the warship does not comply with the laws and regulations of the coastal State (when consistent with international law) concerning innocent passage and disregards any request for compliance made to it); see also United Nations Convention on the Law of the Sea, UNITED NATIONS TREATY COLLECTION, https://itlos.org/fileadmin/itlos/documents/cases/26/C26\Order\25.05.pdf ("On 26 and 27 November 2018, 24 Ukrainians (the Military Servicemen) on board the vessels were formally apprehended under Article 91 of the Code of Criminal Procedure of the Russian Federation as persons suspected of having committed a crime of aggravated illegal crossing of the State border of the Russian Federation . . . ").
+186 See Case Concerning the Detention of Three Ukrainian Naval Vessels (Ukraine v.
+Russian Federation), Case No. 26, Order of May 25, 2019, ¶ 32, https://itlos.org/fileadmin/itlos/documents/cases/26/C26_Order_25.05.pdf ("On 26 and 27 November 2018, 24 Ukrainians (the Military Servicemen) on board the vessels were formally apprehended under Article 91 of the Code of Criminal Procedure of the Russian Federation as persons suspected of having committed a crime of aggravated illegal crossing of the State border of the Russian Federation . . . ").